raspberrypi/libcamera/Documentation/coding-style.rst

 <cxxx> while the later are named <xxx.h>.
 The C++ headers declare names in the
 std namespace, and may declare the same names in the global namespace.
 The C compatibility headers declare names in the global namespace, and may declare the same names in the std namespace.
-Usage of the C compatibility headers is strongly preferred.
 Code shall not rely on the optional declaration of names in the global or std namespace.

+Usage of the C compatibility headers is preferred, except for the math.h header.
+Where math.h defines separate functions for different argument types (e.g. abs(int), labs(long int), fabs(double) and fabsf(float)) and requires the
+developer to pick the right function, cmath defines overloaded functions (std::abs(int), std::abs(long int), std::abs(double) and std::abs(float) to let the compiler select the right function.
+This avoids potential errors such as calling abs(int) with a float argument, performing an unwanted implicit integer conversion.
+For this reason, cmath is preferred over math.h.

 Documentation